SIMPATICOProject/citizenpedia/README.md

 In the shared.js, we find another important config:

   - path: '/qae' - This is the path where the app will be served (like http://localhost:9000/qae)
+  - cpd_path: '/cpd' - This is the path where the questions relating a CPD diagram will return

 In order to change this path, just edit this file and also /client/index.html to change this line: